smokedlinq/aemediator/README.md

     .AddEventGridMediator();
 ```

-The [Event Grid system topics](https://learn.microsoft.com/azure/event-grid/system-topics) will automatically be deserialized.
+This will automatically deserialize the [Event Grid system topics](https://learn.microsoft.com/azure/event-grid/system-topics) data.

 ## Custom Events

-For custom events, you must register a custom type resolver:
+For custom events, you need to register each data type:

 - For `EventGridEvent` objects, the `EventType` and `DataVersion` properties are used to resolve the .NET type.
 - For `CloudEvent` objects, the `Type` and `DataSchema` properties are used to resolve the .NET type.

-To register a custom data type using the `AddDataType` method on the `EventGridMediatorBuilder`:
+To register a custom data type, use the `AddDataType` method on the `EventGridMediatorBuilder`:

 ```csharp
 services.AddEventGridMediator(builder =>